ccgproject/ccgp_assembly/workflows/preasm/README.md

 ```

-## Genome size, heterozygosity and repeat content estimation
+## Genome size, heterozygosity, and repeat content estimation

-We extract information of the HiFi reads to be able to validate the data we are generating.
-In addition, it allows us to generate and expectation of the genome assembly process
+We extract information from the HiFi reads to be able to validate the data we are generating.
+In addition, it allows us to generate an expectation of the genome assembly process
-by gaining infomarion about repeat content, genome size and heterozygosity.
+by gaining information about repeat content, genome size, and heterozygosity.

 ### Requirements